William Few: Revolutionary War

 American successes began to reverse the fortunes of war in Georgia, prompting the recently appointed Continental Army commander in the region, Major General Benjamin Lincoln, to take the offensive.
 Lincoln combined his continentals and militia units from Georgia and South Carolina with French forces that had arrived from the Caribbean to lay siege to Savannah.
 He immediately encountered difficulty, however, in coordinating the efforts of his diverse forces.
 The French, under pressure to terminate operations quickly in order to move on to other assignments, persuaded Lincoln to launch a full frontal attack against the British.
 The result was a bloody defeat for the Franco-American attackers, but Few's militiamen participated in a successful rear-guard action that shielded the retreat of the American units.
 In the aftermath of the battle his regiment was posted to the frontier where the Muscogee, interpreting the defeat before Savannah as proof of the Georgians' weakness, had attacked the Americans in concert with British forces.

-British operations in Georgia in 1779 were part of a new "southern strategy" by which they planned to use the state as a base for conquering the rebellious colonies in a sweep up from the south.
-Few's military service in the later years of the war proved critical both in frustrating this strategy and in enhancing his credentials as a state leader.
-The western forces, in which Few's regiment played a prominent role, kept the British from consolidating their position.
+British operations in Georgia in 1779 were part of a new "southern strategy", by which they planned to use the state as a base for conquering the rebellious colonies in a sweep up from the south.
+William Few's military service in the later years of the war frustrated this strategy and enhanced his credentials as a state leader.
+The western forces, in which William Few's regiment played a prominent role, kept the British from consolidating their position.
 The area never developed into a secure Loyalist base, and British troops needed for subsequent operations in the Carolinas and Virginia had to be diverted to counter the threat posed by the American militiamen on the frontier.
-Few emerged as a gifted administrator and logistics expert in this demanding and difficult effort to maintain a viable military force in Georgia.
-He also turned into a bold, innovative partisan commander.
-Experience and innate common sense enabled him to develop patience, preserve his forces for key attacks, and then pick his time and place to engage small enemy parties without unduly risking the safety of his men.
-Most importantly, he displayed the raw physical stamina required to survive the serious hardships of guerrilla warfare.
+Few emerged as an administrative and logistics expert in this demanding and effort to maintain a viable military force in Georgia.
+He also became a partisan commander.
+This experience enabled him to develop patience, preserve his forces for key attacks, and then pick his time and place to engage small enemy parties without risking the safety of his men.
+Most importantly, he displayed the physical stamina required to survive the serious hardships of guerrilla warfare.